Firi0n/auto_portal_login/README.md

 }
 ```

--   `url`: The login page URL.
--   `selectors`: CSS selectors for the username input, password input, and login button.
--   `credentials.save`: Boolean indicating whether to save credentials.
--   `credentials.username` and `credentials.password`: Stored only if `save` is true.
-    **Credentials are saved in plaintext locally — ensure your system’s security.**
+- Credentials saved in plaintext — **make sure to secure your system and files**.

-### Notes

--   If `credentials.save` is `false`, the script will prompt for username and password each run.
+- If you choose not to save credentials, the script will prompt for username and password each time it runs.
--   This design keeps the tool generic and user-configurable for any login page.

 ---

-## 🔐 Security
+## 🔐 Security Considerations

--   If saved, **credentials are stored unencrypted** in a local JSON file.
+- Credentials stored **unencrypted** locally in JSON if you opt to save them.
--   This behavior is clearly prompted before saving.
--   Login is performed using a **clean browser context** (no cache, cookies, or saved data).
+- Automated login uses a clean browser context with no cached data or cookies.
+- Use this tool responsibly and secure your credential files properly.
+- Avoid hardcoding sensitive data directly in code or repository.

+---

+## 🧪 Tested On

+- Playwright WebKit browser (headless mode)
+- Windows, Linux, and macOS (via GitHub Actions build workflow)

+---

+## 🚀 GitHub Actions Workflow

+This project includes a GitHub Actions workflow `.github/workflows/release.yml` that:

+- Builds standalone executables for Windows, Linux, and macOS when a git tag matching `v*.*.*` is pushed.
+- Allows manual workflow dispatch with a tag name input.
+- Renames build artifacts to include OS suffix.
+- Creates a GitHub release with the built executables attached.

 ---